Embraced the Hunger

-Jordan raised her camera again and snapped another picture of the man who stood on the other side of the fence.
+Jordan raised her camera again and snapped another picture of the man on the other side of the fence.
 He was gorgeous.
-Probably the best looking man she’d ever seen with his shaggy long black hair, muscular body and a face that would make any woman drool.
+Probably the best-looking man she’d ever seen with his shaggy, long, black hair, muscular body, and a face that would make any woman drool.
 Considering her line of work, that said a lot.
 Being a fashion photographer for the last eight years exposed her to attractive men on a daily basis.
-And the large winged tattoo that graced the upper part of his back just added to his appeal.
+The large winged tattoo that graced the upper part of his back just added to his appeal.

-She’d been driving around Phoenix’s old warehouse district looking for the perfect place for a photo shoot.
-When she’d spotted this one—that looked in better shape than some of the other buildings around it—she’d parked her car on the street out in front to check it out.
-Jordan had never expected to find a mouthwatering hunk of a man washing a flashy sports car when she walked around the chain-linked fence.
+She’d been driving around Phoenix’s old warehouse district, looking for the perfect place for a photo shoot.
+Once she’d spotted this one—that appeared in better shape than some of the other buildings around it—she’d parked her car on the street out in front to check it out.
+Jordan had never expected to find a mouthwatering hunk of a man washing a flashy sports car when she’d walked around the chain-linked fence.
 She hadn’t been able to resist taking some pictures of him.

-Lowering her camera, Jordan smiled as he moved closer to where she stood.
-The closer he got the better looking he became.
-Her gaze raked him from head to foot, lingering a few extra seconds on the crotch of his faded blue jeans.
+Jordan lowered her camera and smiled as he stepped closer to where she stood.
+The nearer he came, the better looking he was.
+She raked him with her gaze from head to foot, lingering a few extra seconds on the crotch of his faded blue jeans.
 Seeing how he filled out the front of them quite nicely, she swallowed and licked her lips.

 She forced her gaze off that enticing area and looked him in his light brown eyes.
 “Hi,” she croaked and cleared her throat.
 Now that was impressive.